Attila-Sasvari/django_blog/README.md

 ### Design updates

 * Vue frontend that gets data from Django app through GraphQL or REST API.
+Prerequisite:
+    - add more REST API or GraphQL endpoints.
 * Further customize the admin page.
+Some idea:
+    - Custom icon and colors.

 ### APIs